breakpoint7/Disclaimers/README.md

-## Some issues you might run into with debugging
+## Some issues you might run into while debugging

+The DisclaimersOutlook add-in will only appear when you creating a new mail message since it only interacts with the compose surface (not valid in other contexts)

 The manifests in this solution are configured to use https://localhost:7057.
 If your environment uses something else, you’ll need to update all the URL references in the manifests.

 Debugging Office add-ins with Visual Studio involve a lot of moving parts and there are a lot of things that can go wrong—Office Client version compatibility, user/license, MFA, and security policies to name a few.
 I won’t try to cover all of them here-- check out the Office add-in docs for a more comprehensive list.